xixu-me/git-desktop/docs/process/issue-triage.md

 may need to work with the user proposing the change to clarify details before work should proceed:

- - user interface - appropriate use of styles, layout
+* user interface - appropriate use of styles, layout
- - user experience - ensure things are consistent, discoverable
+* user experience - ensure things are consistent, discoverable
- - quality - ensure the change does not adversely affect other features
+* quality - ensure the change does not adversely affect other features

-e.g. GitHub Desktop should support worktrees as a first class feature.
+e.g. Git Desktop should support worktrees as a first class feature.

 ## Out-of-scope

 We anticipate ideas or suggestions that don't align with how we see the application evolving, so we may close issues with an explanation of why.

-e.g. GitHub Desktop should support working with Mercurial repositories.
+e.g. Git Desktop should support working with Mercurial repositories.